arduino/docs-content/content/arduino-cloud/07.api/03.c-library/c-library.md

 ---
 title: Arduino / C++ Library
-description:
+description: The ArduinoIoTCloud library allows you to connect to the Arduino Cloud using Arduino/C++.
 author: Karl Söderby
 tags: [C++, Arduino]
 ---

-The default Arduino / C++ library for the Arduino Cloud is the [ArduinoIoTCloud]() library.
-This library depends on the [Arduino_ConnectionHandler]() library which provides connection via various wireless protocols (Wi-Fi®, LoRaWAN®, NB-IoT, GSM, Ethernet).
+The default Arduino / C++ library for the Arduino Cloud is the [ArduinoIoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) library.
+This library depends on the [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) library which provides connection via various wireless protocols (Wi-Fi®, LoRaWAN®, NB-IoT, GSM, Ethernet).

-The library is integrated into the Arduino Cloud platform, where [Automatic Sketch Generation]() converts your Thing configurations into a set files that relies on aforementioned libraries.
+The library is integrated into the Arduino Cloud platform, where [Automatic Sketch Generation](https://docscontentprivate-karlsoderbycloudv2.gatsbyjs.io/arduino-cloud/cloud-interface/sketches#iot-sketches) converts your Thing configurations into a set files that relies on aforementioned libraries.

 The **ArduinoIoTCloud** library supports either connection via **TCP/IP** or **LoRaWAN®**.
 Depending on the device you compile for, the library automatically chooses the right configuration.